luainkernel/lunatik/rcu/readme.md

 You should now have a directory /usr/src/linux-source-xx.

-Now, we have to add the lunatik files to the kernel source.
-Download the lunatik source files (https://github.com/luainkernel/lunatik) and copy it to the linux source drivers directory, located in /usr/src/linux-source-xx/drivers.
+Now, we have to add the Lunatik files to the kernel source.
+Download the Lunatik source files (https://github.com/luainkernel/lunatik) and copy it to the linux source drivers directory, located in /usr/src/linux-source-xx/drivers.

 Edit the Kconfig file located in the drivers directory and add "source lunatik/Kconfig" at the end of it.
 In that same directory, also edit the makefile and add "obj-$(CONFIG_LUNATIK) += lunatik/" at the end.

 Go back to /usr/src/linux-source-xx and run $ sudo make menuconfig A gui will appear with various kernel configurations.
-Go to device drivers options and at the end of that list, find lunatik and enable it with module support.
+Go to device drivers options and at the end of that list, find Lunatik and enable it with module support.
 Also go to "Processor type and features", then "Preemption Model" and choose preemptible Kernel.
 A preemptible kernel will allow for multiple lua scripts to execute and interact with the rcu hash table concurrently.

-With lunatik now enabled, we now have to compile the entire kernel.
+With Lunatik now enabled, we now have to compile the entire kernel.
 Fortunately, debian offers us a simple and quick approach.
 ```bash
 $ make -j4 bindeb-pkg ARCH=x86_64
 ```